 We love walnut for the same reasons as everyone else: it’s a fantastic, elegant wood that makes for beautiful furniture.

-Maple is sold as two types: hard maple and soft maple.
+Maple is sold as two types for wood conference room tables: hard maple and soft maple wood.
 Things like bowling pins, baseball bats, and pool cues are often made of hard maple, while things like guitars, pallets, and veneer are often made of soft maple.
 We use hard maple in our work.
 We value its superior dent resistance and durability.
 Some maple trees experience distortion as they grow that results in beautiful grain.
 In our work, we use curly maple, birdseye maple, and quilted maple as a focal point on many of the table tops we make.

 Maple’s light color gives it a clean, modern look.
 We use maple whenever we want a bright, energetic effect.